-11 "Explainability" allows those using or overseeing AI systems to "gain deeper insights into the functionality and trustworthiness of the system, including its outputs," and helps users understand the potential effects and purposes of an AI system.
-NAT'L INST.
-OF STANDARDS & TECH., ARTIFICIAL INTELLIGENCE RISK MANAGEMENT FRAMEWORK (AI RMF 1.0) 16 (2023) [hereinafter AI RMF 1.0].
+^{11 &}quot;Explainability" allows those using or overseeing AI systems to "gain deeper insights into the functionality and trustworthiness of the system, including its outputs," and helps users understand the potential impacts effects and purposes of an AI system.
+NAT'L: INST.
+OF STANDARDS & TECH., ARTIFICIAL INTELLIGENCE RISK MANAGEMENT FRAMEWORK (AI RMF 1.0) 16 (2023).

-12 Statement #20, supra note 1, at 6617.
+12 Statement #20, supra note 1, at 3.

-13 See id. at 6618.
+13 See id., at 3-4.

 14 See Off. of Mgmt. & Budget, Exec.
-Off. of the President, M-24-10, Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence 29 (2024) (providing a comprehensive definition of "rights-impacting" uses of AI).
+Off. of the President, M-24-10, Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence 29 (2024) (providing a comprehensive definition of "rights-impacting" uses of AI) [hereinafter OMB Memo].